 - (1) Awards under the Stock-Based Award Plan are granted at the discretion of a disinterested committee (the "Committee") of the Board of Directors of the Corporation upon the recommendation of management of the Corporation, except for Mr. Zelnak, for whom the Committee formulates its own decision, and may be awarded based on past performance or as incentive for future efforts.
 A maximum of 5,000,000 shares of the Corporation's stock are authorized under the Stock-Based Award Plan for grants to key employees.
 Each award under the Stock-Based Award Plan is evidenced by an award agreement setting forth the number and type of stock-based incentives subject to the award and such other terms and conditions applicable to the award as determined by the Committee.
-Under the award agreements, the 1998 options will vest and become exercisable in three approximately equal increments on August 20, 1999, 2000 and 2001 and expire 10 years from the date of grant.
+Under the award agreements, the 1999 options will vest and become exercisable in three approximately equal increments on August 19, 2000, 2001 and 2002 and expire 10 years from the date of grant.
 No individual may receive annual grants for more than 10 percent of the shares available under the Stock-Based Award Plan.
-Options awarded in 1998 expire ninety days following termination of employment, except in instances following death, disability or retirement.
+Options awarded in 1999 expire ninety days following termination of employment, except in instances following death, disability or retirement.
 In the event of death, all outstanding options vest immediately and will expire one year following the date of death.
 In instances of disability or normal retirement, the award agreement states that the terms of all outstanding options will be unaffected by such retirement or disability.
 In the event of early retirement, options that are not vested will terminate on the second business day after such retirement and options that are vested will terminate 90 days thereafter unless the Chief Executive Officer or, in the case of persons subject to Section 16 of the Securities Exchange Act of 1934, the Committee determines that all outstanding options will be unaffected by such retirement.
+In the event of a change in control (as defined in the Stock-Based Award Plan), the vesting date of all outstanding options are accelerated so as to cause all outstanding options to become exercisable.
 The exercise price of the shares of Common Stock subject to options is set by the Committee and must be at least 100% of the fair market value of the shares on the date the option is granted.
 The award agreement provides that shares to be issued upon exercise of options may be purchased by the Company in the open market. - (2) The dollar amounts set forth in these columns are the result of calculations at the 5 percent and 10 percent rates set by the Securities and Exchange Commission, and therefore are not intended to forecast possible future appreciation, if any, of the price of the Common Stock.